 Vision for a healthy Waukesha County is: Strong families, connected communities, healthy environments and accessible services that promote overall safety, well-being and quality of life.

-As reported in the Waukesha County Health Status Assessment, the initial local data examined identified 6 health-related issues affecting Waukesha County--the 3 identified above and chosen as the current health priorities for the County (Mental Health, Nutrition and Physical Activity, and Opioid Use), as well as three others: Alcohol, Communicable Diseases, and Healthcare Navigation.
+As reported in the Waukesha County Health Status Assessment, the initial local data examined identified 6 health-related issues affecting Waukesha County--the three current health priorities for the County (Mental Health, Nutrition and Physical Activity, and Opioid Use), as well as three others: Alcohol, Communicable Diseases, and Healthcare Navigation.